`

 << Back to HomePage

-Comparing cosmic distances calculated by the 'P' Hubble distance formula, with standard Hubble distances calculated on the second pageCaution: The 'P' Hubble distance calculation is based upon a non-mainstream distance formula.
-If valid it may eventually replace the Hubble distance formula and its expanding universe cosmology the Big Bang.
-Its calculations were derived from an alternative cosmology called the Pan Theory of Cosmology (PTC), shorted to the Pan Theory concerning the explanations herein.
-This alternative cosmology requires its own distance and brightness equations resulting in different calculated distances and brightnesses than the mainstream Big Bang model calculates, which explains away dark energy as being imaginary.
-The mainstream Hubble distance formula (shown of the second page) was derived from Special Relativity, and mainstream luminosity is based upon what is called the inverse square law of light.
-The 'P' Hubble formula ia basased upon Pan Theory premises and was refined and tested against hundreds of type 1a supernova observations showing them supernovae to be true standard candles, contrary to the need for dark energy to explain any observations.
-See this link for explanations: https://www.researchgate.net/publication/370212804_Replacing_the_Lambda_Cold_Dark_Matter_model According to the PTC, the cause of the observed cosmic redshifts would instead be the diminution of matter rather than the expansion of space, a very similar perspective but certainly not the same thing when it boils down to the related equations.
-It is a type of scale-changing theory and type of steady-state cosmology.
-The universe would not be expanding; instead matter would be very slowly getting smaller, about 1/000th part every 11 million years.
-This very small change means relatively larger matter, space, quantum particles and energies in the past.
-This would give us the perspective that space is expanding when in fact it's not.
-At the same time new matter would be created from the decrement, maintaining a generally constant comparative relationship of the so-called constants of nature, as well as the constant density of matter and energy.
-The 'P' Hubble distance formula, like the Hubble distance formula, generally proposes that the distance to a given galaxy is proportional to the redshift of its observed electro-magnetic spectra.
-The redshift of these spectral lines is commonly expressed in terms of a "z" parameter, called a redshift, which is the measured change in the collective wavelengths of the standard elements involved at the calculated distances.
-One should note that the data being calculated here is based upon the users data input of redshift values, and for the Hubble formula, a Hubble constants can be input.
-A number of these calculations involve comparisons between standard cosmology and Pan Theory calculations.
-As you will see, the Pan Theory ('P' Hubble formulas) distance and brightnesses calculations will always be at least slightly larger (greater) than Hubble distance calculations.
+Comparing cosmic distances calculated by the 'P' Hubble distance formula, with standard Hubble distances calculated on the second pageConsider: The 'P' Hubble distance formula and its calculations are based upon a non-mainstream distance formula that does not require a Hubble constant value.
+Although both this non-mainstream distance formula and the standard-model Hubble distance formulas calculate distances based upon galactic redshift input values, the calculated results for the 'P' Hubble formula is a little greater than the mainstream Hubble distance formula at low redshift values, but results in much greater distances at higher redshift values.
+The reason is that the this alternative formula is not based upon an expanding universe cosmology.
+Instead its calculations were derived from an alternative cosmology called the Pan Theory of Cosmolgy (PTC) requiring its own distance and brightness formulas resulting in somewhat different calculated distances and brightnesses than the Hubble distance and standard brightness formulas.
+The point is that these alternative calculations, if valid, assertedly explain away dark energy as the result of womewhat wrong distance calculations and interpretations based upon a wrong cosmology, the Big Bang.
+The mainstream Hubble distance formula (shown on the second page) was assserted to be derived from the theory of Special Relativity.
+And mainstream luminosity is based upon what is called the brightness "magnitude scale," which is a unique scale derived by astronomers long ago.
+Both formulas change the calculations of brightness magnitudes at distances according to the inverse square law of light, but the 'P' Hubble brightness formula has an additional brightness factor that increases intrinsic brightnesses with distances.
+The 'P' Hubble formula is based upon PTC premises, the link you are now in, and was refined and tested against hundreds of type 1a supernova observation data from 2010 to 2013, showing these supernovae to be true standard candles, with no expansion of the universe or excelerated expansion, contrary to the need for dark energy to explain anything.
+The original study was performed almost two decades after the original studies declaring the existence of dark energy, but also when there was more than 3 times as many type 1a supernovae known and cateloged for our evaluation.
+See these studies and links for explanations: https://pdfs.semanticscholar.org/18af/86eb09dbf86df826906392e2eb4c9f876d8d.pdf https://www.researchgate.net/publication/370212804_Replacing_the_Lambda_Cold_Dark_Matter_model According to the PTC (accronym defined above), the cause of the observed cosmic redshifts would instead be the diminution of matter rather than the expansion of space, a very similar perspective but certainly not the same thing in regards to the related equations and calculations.
+It can be considered a type of scale-changing theory and steady-state cosmology; the universe would not be expanding, instead matter would be very slowly getting smaller, about 1/000th part every 11 million years.
+This very small change means relatively larger matter, space, atomic particles and quantum energies etc. in the past.
+All would have the same appearance to us as an expanding universe, when in fact it's not the same thing.
+At the same time, new matter would be very slowly created from the decrement, maintaining a generally constant comparative relationship of the so-called constants of nature, as well as the constant density of matter and energy in the universe.
+The 'P' Hubble distance formula, like the Hubble distance formula, generally proposes that the distance to a given galaxy is proportional to the redshift of its electro-magnetic spectra.
+The redshift of these spectral lines is commonly expressed in terms of a "z" parameter, called its redshift, which is the measured change in the collective wavelengths of the standard element's emision lines observed at the specified distances.
+One should note that the data being calculated is based upon the users data input of the average calculated redshift value.
+For calculations of the Hubble distance formula, shown on the second page, a Hubble constant value can be input; if not a value of 71 will be used and displayed instead.
+Some of the calculations involve comparisons between the Hubble formula calculations (the Hubble Law) and the 'P' Hubble formula based upon the PTC.
+As you will see, the 'P' Hubble formulas distance and magnitude calculations, will always be slightly greater than the Hubble distance and brightness calculations based upon the PTC assertion that matter was relatively larger in the past -- although in its own timeframe everthing would have looked and measured the same as it does to us now, based upon larger measuring sticks in the past.

-The 'P' Hubble distance formula equation is seen below (where Po is a constant = 1,958.3, aimilar to the Hubble constant in that it is based upon a constant rate that matter is slowly getting smaller.
-The "z" parameter is the redshift value.
+The 'P' Hubble distance formula equation is seen below (where Po is a constant = 1,958.3, similar to the Hubble constant in that it is based upon a constant rate that matter is slowly getting smaller.
+The "z" parameter is the redshift input value.

 | Pan Theory with a required Brightness addendum factor |

 This graph is based upon the Luminosity Comparison calculation shown above.
 Its basis came from our supernovae study completed in 2013.
 Type 1a supernovae are standard candles, link shown below.
-The chart above also applies to galaxies where Milky-Way-galaxy brightnesses ("MW standard") also can be considered a standard concerning galactic brightnesses. https://pdfs.semanticscholar.org/18af/86eb09dbf86df826906392e2eb4c9f876d8d.pdf
+The chart above also applies to galaxies where the Milky-Way-galaxy brightnesses ("MW standard") can be considered a standard concerning galactic brightnesses for now.
+Later on studies my suggest using another galaxy as a standard for brightnesses at a distance https://pdfs.semanticscholar.org/18af/86eb09dbf86df826906392e2eb4c9f876d8d.pdf

 |